rhdtownsend/msg/docs/source/user-guide/walkthroughs/fortran-walkthrough.rst

   interface.
 Primarily, this interface serves to define the :f:type:`~fmsg_m/specgrid_t` and :f:type:`~fmsg_m/photgrid_t` datatypes.

-* Because Fortran doesn't have :py:class:`dict` datatypes, the atmosphere parameters must be passed to MSG as a plain array (here, stored in the variable :f:var:`x_vec`).
+* Because Fortran doesn't have :py:class:`dict` datatypes, the photospheric parameters must be passed to MSG as a plain array (here, stored in the variable :f:var:`x_vec`).
 A :code:`select case` construct is used to make sure the correct values are stored in each array element.